whatwg/streams/README.md

 ## Building the spec

 Building the spec is a two-step process.
 First, the majority of the conversion work is done via [Bikeshed](https://github.com/tabatkins/bikeshed).
 Second, we run a custom portion of the [Ecmarkup](https://github.com/bterlson/ecmarkup) pipeline to convert the algorithms from [Ecmarkdown](https://github.com/domenic/ecmarkdown) syntax into HTML, and to automatically add cross-references.
+This second step requires [io.js](https://iojs.org/) to be installed.

 ### Bikeshed